mkvasnicka/stargate/README.md

 This package is an attempt to rewrite **stargazer** in this fashion.
 To pay homage to the original package, it is named similarly: **stargate**.

+However, this package is just in a rudimentary state—it is more a proof of the concept and a playground than a real thing.
+It is here to raise some feedback, comments, and wishes.
+If used, it must be used with extreme care:

+-   It can handle only the estimates handled by **broom** at the present time.
+-   Anything can change at any time.
+-   Anything can fail you expectations at any time.

+You have been warned.
+Enjoy!

 ## Installation

 <!--